-Lough Ree Power Ltd screens the peat from the bogs prior to processing.
+Peat from the bogs is screened prior to processing.
 This screening removes oversized peat, stones and bogs timbers.
 Schedule 3 (ii) of the IPPC licence permits disposal of these peat screenings back to the bog, where it is levelled and graded into the surrounding peat landscape.
 These locations have been agreed with the Agency as per condition 7.4 of the IPPC Licence, and as per the attached locations.